 All art making materials will be provided free of charge thanks to our program sponsors.
 No prior art making experience is required but it is certainly welcome.

 All cultural backgrounds are welcome.
 Participants will be selected to ensure representations from all cultural backgrounds.
 Organizers will take extra care to reach out to communities who tend to be underrepresented through our participating partner organizations.
-Participation is limited to ages 18-29, living in the CRD and Greater Victoria area.
+Participation is open to everyone over the age of 18, living in the CRD and Greater Victoria area.

 Program sessions will occur in person starting January until April 2023 at the Cedar Hill Recreation Centre.